The Bright Sessions: Season 2

 In the first episode of the second season, Damien is introduced.
 He is a mind manipulator who has been using his ability to force Dr. Bright to give him therapy.
 Agent Green is also introduced in this season.
 Caleb tells Adam about his ability and they begin dating.
 Sam and Dr. Bright start developing a plan to break Dr. Bright's brother, Mark, out of the AM.
 Chloe meets Sam and Caleb.
 The season ends with Sam and Dr. Bright, with the addition of Damien, successfully taking Mark out of the AM.
 However, Damien's curiosity about Mark's ability leads him to kidnap Mark for his own means.

+Season 3

+Damian has taken Mark and hides Dr. Bright's involvement in his escape.
+Sam and Dr. Bright attempt to find Damian and Mark, but prove unsuccessful.
+In episode 4, Frank is introduced, a man who had telepathic abilities artificially added to him.
+The group finds out the Adam is the nephew of Wadsworth, the director of the local branch of the AM Archives.
+Mark manages to regain control of his powers, the ability to borrow other atypicals powers, and forces Damian to return him to Dr. Bright.
+Damian is left without his power and contacts Wadsworth to become inoculated against the powers of others.
+Dr. Bright, Sam, Chloe, Caleb, Adam, and Mark go to a safe house to escape Damian.
+Damian attacks Chloe, which leads to a fight between Damian and Caleb.

+Season 4

+The majority of season 4 follows the characters dealing with the fallout of the finale of season 3.
+Chloe, dealing with the negative effects of Damian's attack, leaves to spend time in the country to recover.
+Caleb and Adam go to college.
+Mark and Sam are living together and dealing with their combined trauma.
+Sam and Dr. Bright begin working together in atypical investigation, as well as becoming co-directors of the AM Archives with Agent Green after Wadsworth gets promoted to Washington.
+Damian, who no longer has powers, has to adjust to a new way of life.